Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3InitialSeedRNG.md

 For this example I will be using a target Initial Seed of `92B8`, which can be obtained by setting the date & time as `31/12/2023 00:00:00`.<br>
 Below you can learn how to configure both emulators to use this method.<br>

-_Note: This method is also usable in **Emerald** if you do the whole RNG process by **starting a New Game and never saving and reloading said save until you obtain your target Pokémon**.
-Because this is inefficient and only relevant for a handful of targets in the game, such as Starters, the preferred method is the `Emerald Seeds` one detailed further below in this guide._

 ### Bizhawk